Todoist

 In addition, the features that show how many tasks have been completed in a week and the reminder feature are only available in the paid version.
 Since these two features can be quite handy, the free version might feel a bit lacking in various aspects.
 The feature that displays the achievement level among these provides a sense of accomplishment, as it functions as a sort of grading system.
 And it also has well-presented statistics of its own, making it visually appealing.

-While they typically design apps in this category to be available on various platforms, unfortunately, the Microsoft Store version does not yet support the Kanban feature.
-Perhaps it’s because of a tiny user base, but looking at it this way, it may seem like a drawback.
-However, if we compare it to other apps that have abandoned the Microsoft Store, we can consider it an advantage that they release the app and provide updates.
+Moreover, while apps in this category are typically designed to be available on various platforms, unfortunately, the Microsoft Store version does not yet support the Kanban feature.
+Perhaps it’s due to a very small user base, but looking at it this way, it may seem like a drawback.
+However, compared to other apps that have essentially abandoned the Microsoft Store, the fact that they release the app and provide updates could be considered an advantage.
 I guess it depends on your point of view… – With a later update, the Windows version now also supports Kanban.
 It looks good and works well.
-Wow… For personal use, it can be on par with Trello.
+Wow… For personal use, it can be considered on par with Trello.

 Todoist also has fairly prompt and friendly customer support responses.
 Even before I subscribed to the premium version, I received responses about once every 2-3 days, so it was reasonably satisfactory.

-Personally, for individual use, a to-do app like Todoist seems to be the best choice.
+Personally, when it comes to individual use, a to-do app like Todoist seems to be the best choice.

 Other apps are more expensive, more focused on collaboration, and…

-I mentioned earlier that the features are lacking, but I believe the developers are not unaware of these aspects.
-Instead, Todoist is deliberately adding only the features they consider being essential.
-It would be nice to feel a sense of continuous improvement with the emergence of new features.
-It’s regrettable.
+I mentioned earlier that the features are somewhat lacking, but I believe the developers are not unaware of these aspects.
+Instead, it seems that Todoist is deliberately adding only the features they consider to be essential.
+Nevertheless, it would be nice to feel a sense of continuous improvement with the emergence of new features.
+It’s a bit regrettable.
 Of course, updates themselves are conducted regularly.

 The price for the premium version, when paid annually on the official website, amounts to around $3 per month, totaling $36 for the year.
-This is the reason I didn’t use Trello.
-Collaborative tools like Trello or Asana are priced at around $10, probably with the idea that they will be used by companies.
-ClickUp, at around $5, was lower, and I considered using it but eventually gave up.
-However, to-do apps like Todoist are on the cheaper side overall.
+This is one of the reasons why I didn’t use Trello.
+Collaborative tools like Trello or Asana are generally priced at around $10, probably with the idea that they will be used by companies.
+ClickUp, at around $5, was a bit lower, and I considered using it, but eventually gave up.
+However, to-do apps like Todoist are generally on the cheaper side overall.

-Todoist isn’t a perfect tool either, but it has the features I’ve been looking for, so I’m pretty happy with it.
+Todoist isn’t a perfect tool either, but it does have the features I’ve been looking for, so I’m pretty happy with it.
 I like the interface too.
-In the future, I’ll continue to explore various productivity tools and to-do apps, but for now, finding a tool that seems to settle well brings a lot of satisfaction.
+In the future, I’ll continue to explore various productivity tools and to-do apps, but for now, finding a tool that seems to settle well personally brings a lot of satisfaction.

 Todoist summary